 GASB Statement No. 84 - In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
 This standard's primary objective is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 The statement was postponed by GASB Statement No. 95 and is effective for periods beginning after December 15, 2019.
-The County Office of Education has not yet determined the impact on the financial statements.
+The County Office of Education has implemented this Statement as of June 30, 2021.